-As part of reasonably assuring whether the School District's financial statements are free of material misstatement, we tested its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could directly and materially affect the determination of financial statement amounts.
+As part of reasonably assuring whether the District's financial statements are free of material misstatement, we tested its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could directly and materially affect the determination of financial statement amounts.
 However, opining on compliance with those provisions was not an objective of our audit and accordingly, we do not express an opinion.
-The results of our tests disclosed an instance of noncompliance or other matters we must report under Government Auditing Standards which is described in the accompanying schedule of findings and questioned costs as item 2015-001.
+The results of our tests disclosed an instance of noncompliance or other matters we must report under Government Auditing Standards, which is described in the accompanying schedule of findings as item 2016-001.

-School District's Response to Findings
+Entity's Response to Finding

-The School District's response to the finding identified in our audit is described in the accompanying schedule of findings and questioned costs.
-We did not audit the School District's response and, accordingly, we express no opinion on it.
+The District's response to the finding identified in our audit is described in the accompanying schedule of findings.
+We did not audit the District's response and, accordingly, we express no opinion on it.